 2023: What’s going on in the energy market?

-Our Energy Specialists have brought together what's happening in the energy market this year.
+Our Energy Specialists have brought together what's happening in the energy market.

 Chancellor Jeremy Hunt announced, in the Spring Budget, that from 1 April 2023 the EPG will remain at £2,500 until 30 June 2023 instead of the proposed increase to £3,000.
 The Chancellor also confirmed that people using prepayment meters will receive additional support from 1 July 2023 to bring their bills in line with people who pay by Direct Debit.